tv4you2016/ESPAsyncWebServer/README.md

 - (perf) Lot of code cleanup and optimizations
 - (perf) Performance improvements in terms of memory, speed and size

----

-## WARNING: Important notes about future version 4.x
+**WARNING: Important notes about future version 4.x**

-This ESPAsyncWebServer fork is now at version 3.x, where we try to keep the API compatibility with original project as much as possible.
+ESPAsyncWebServer is now at version 3.x, where we try to keep the API compatibility with original project as much as possible.

 We plan on creating a next major 4.x version that will: